 There’s no arch mages known for this school of magic, at least none that I know of.

 Creomancy (Projection of Matter) – The school that presides over the making of physical matter, Creomancy is seen as a highly utilitarian magic with many uses, though paired with a relatively high cost for mana.
 Masterful creomancers can create most elements as well as fine crafts and mixed substances.
 Example of an archmage would be Overlord Greed, who definitely can’t counterfeit any form of currency in any amount he pleases.

 Spatimancy (Projection of the Fourth Dimension) – A brutally-difficult form of magic to learn, spatimancy is the school that presides over the movement of available dimensional time and space in order to shift the values of distances.
-A sufficiently-skilled spatimancer can create dimensional spaces out of internal spaces between dimensions, and a certain infamous someone can even cut rifts that equate the distance of two points to zero meters, much in the way a Rondian space gate operates.
+A sufficiently-skilled spatimancer can create dimensional spaces out of internal spaces between dimensions, and a certain infamous someone can even cut rifts that subvert the distance of two points down to zero meters, much in the way a Rondian space gate operates.
 Example of an archmage would be High Overlord Chaos.

 Fragomancy (Projection of Instant Outward Force) – The school presiding over immediate state-changes to combustible forms.
 Considered taboo in most magic societies, but not banned simply due to its relatively high manaweight.
 An average mage would collapse from a single spell.
 Example of an archmage would be Cad The Swamp, who is considered capable of blowing up anything anywhere at any time, despite several skeptics voicing reasonable doubt to the claim.